Skip to Content

 Archers looking for wood for their bows have spoken highly of this wood as well.

-In that same vein, some people have taken to selling hedge apples as home decorations.
+In the same vein, some people have taken to selling hedge apples as home decorations.

 What About Getting Rid of Them?

-By this point, your curiosity in these intriguing fruits may well have turned to irritation – and not just because the liquid from hedge apples can sorely irritate your skin and stomach.
+By this point, your curiosity about these intriguing fruits may well have turned to irritation—and not just because the liquid from hedge apples can sorely irritate your skin and stomach.

 The apples themselves don’t seem to be good for very much, and even the wood that grows on the trees producing them will likely take a while to chop down and use.
 What if, quite understandably, you decide all of that is simply not worth your time?